 "A new region is about to be settled.
 People come to stake a claim and others arrive to steal the land."

-On this day in 1988, War of the Worlds aired "To Heal The Leper."
-This served as the eighth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 1988 (in the U.S.), War of the Worlds aired "To Heal The Leper."
+Officially, this served as the eighth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "The Martians encounter another human disease, chicken pox which is crippling their invasion plans.
 They decide by harvesting human brains so they can produce a cure that will put the invasion back on track.
 Harrison's team race against time to stop them completing their project."